Haweanah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "chgrp school hello" is the script that changes the group owner to school for th file hello

-"chown vincent:staff" is the script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+"chown vincent:staff" is the script that changes the owner to vincent and the group owner to staff for all the files and directories in the working director y

+"chownn-h vincent:staff_hello" is the script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory